octobercms/docs/4.x/element/form-fields.md

 **containerAttributes** | specify custom HTML attributes to add to the form field container.
 **order** | a numerical weight when determining the display order, default value increments at 100 points per field.
 **permissions** | the [permissions](../extend/backend/permissions.md) that the current backend user must have in order for the field to be used.
 Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.
+**tooltip** | adds an icon with a tooltip next to the field label.
+See below for more detailed settings.

 ### Tab Properties